embench/embench-rt/irq_latency/design/rv-int-latency.md

     - Trigger the external interrupt
     - Start measure point
     - Enable interrupts (`mstatus`)
-    - At this point we have the amount of cycles cost for current interrupt so we reduce from it the overhead cycles mesured in step [1]
+    - At this point we have the amount of cycles cost for current interrupt so we reduce from it the overhead cycles measured  in step [1]
     - Accumulated total cycles
 7. Calculate the average cycles count for trap mode
 8. Calculate the average cycles count for vector mode